Daniel Adler

 My Values as a Therapist

-Participating in therapy is vulnerable, courageous, and at times, demanding.
-But you are not on this journey alone.
-As your therapist, I will stand alongside you as a witness to your lived experiences, and will collaborate with you in developing new ideas for how you want your life story to unfold into the future.
 One of my favorite quotes, and an idea that I personally strive to live by, comes from Mari Ruti, who says: “The crafting of character is not a matter of perfecting the self, but rather of perfecting the self’s ability to revere its less than perfect incarnations.”
 With that in mind, I approach therapy with the belief that life is defined by constant change, and that the work of therapy is a nonlinear process of rediscovering, understanding, and grappling with one’s own and others’ imperfect humanity.
+Together we’ll regard your experiences with compassion and curiosity, and you'll experiment with new ways of responding.
+As a human who holds many privileged identities, I recognize that my experience of navigating the world may be quite different from yours.
+Given this, I will approach our work together both with humility toward your experience and knowledge, and with hope that we might deconstruct and reimagine the stories, roles, and patterns that no longer serve you.

 Contact Daniel